Search by Keyword

 Q. Just what does the U symbol stand for on the Bios Life2 Natural label?

 A. The coveted U symbol on the Bios Life2 Natural label means the product is certified by the Orthodox Union of Rabbis.
 This symbol assures you that Bios Life2 Natural meets the strict criteria of a certified kosher product.
+CLICK HERE to go to the Bios Life Natural product.

 Note: All prices in US Dollars